7thLucas/full-app-6a27f-b164c-4421/_doc/product-overview.md

 The cleanest, most pre-wired full-stack SaaS admin starter.
 Auth, RBAC, modular routing, admin UI — everything a team would otherwise spend weeks rebuilding — ships on day one, convention-driven and ready to extend.

 ## Brand & Tone
 Technical but calm.
 Modern editorial aesthetic.
 Minimal, clean, premium.
 Confident without being loud — solid infrastructure, no noise.
+Naming and framing are direct and flat: lead with the product name and what it does, not with punchy slogans or exclamatory value propositions.

 ## Core Strategic Principles
 - **Modular by design**: every feature is an injected, self-contained module — not a monolithic blob